England has improved since Euro final, feels Spain coach

 In the Euro U-17 final, Spain might have defeated England to claim the top honours but coach Denia is wary of the much- improved Young Lions, who looked the most threatening side in the ongoing tournament so far.

 "I believe England have improved in every aspect of the game.
-It is clear that they are defensively much better while offensively their record -- 18 goals from six matches -- speak for themselves," Denia told a press conference on the eve of the final at the Eden Gardens here.
+It is clear that they are defensively much better while offensively their record -- 18 goals from six matches -- speak for themselves," Denia told a press conference on the eve of the final at the Salt Lake Stadium here.

 "They have improved not only with the ball but they do know how to play transition football," he said while crediting England coach Steve Cooper.